 Like IMN, CRE (CapRate Events) also sees the data center industry through a more investment-focused lens – in this case, commercial real estate.
 For the past few years, CRE has produced regional Data Center Summit events in cities, states, and regions such as Chicago, Los Angeles, New York, Northern California, Texas, and Washington, DC.

 Data Center World (AFCOM)

-For over three decades, Data Center World, the flagship event of the AFCOM trade association, attracts more than half of the Fortune 500 from roles including CIO, data center manager, facilities manager, network manager, operations manager, systems software manager, and VP of IS.
-Each year, the global conference and national conference provides educational opportunities, networking opportunities, and guidance.
-Each of the 70+ sessions promises three takeaways, a vendor-neutral approach, 20+ end user led sessions, and a guarantee of no sales pitches for speakers.
+For over three decades, Data Center World, the AFCOM trade association's flagship event, has attracted over half of the Fortune 500 from roles including CIO, data center manager, facilities manager, network manager, operations manager, systems software manager, and VP of IS.
+Each year, the global and national conferences provide educational opportunities, networking opportunities, and guidance.
+Each of the 70+ sessions promises three takeaways, a vendor-neutral approach, 20+ end user-led sessions, and a guarantee of no sales pitches for speakers.
 Period.

 Gartner Data Center, Infrastructure & Operations Management Conference

-Designed for IT professionals that work in IT operations and facilities, servers, storage, backup/recovery, mobile, cloud, desktop virtualization, and data center networking, the Gartner Data Center Conference is a four day trade show.
-Tracks typically include sessions on web-scale IT, IT operations , cloud strategy, mobility, servers and OS’s, architecture and data management, intelligent data centers, planning for tomorrow, cost optimization, and leadership.
+The Gartner Data Center Conference is a four-day trade show designed for IT professionals who work in IT operations and facilities, servers, storage, backup/recovery, mobile, cloud, desktop virtualization, and data center networking.
+Tracks typically include sessions on web-scale IT, IT operations, cloud strategy, mobility, servers and OS, architecture and data management, intelligent data centers, planning for tomorrow, cost optimization, and leadership.